ballerina-attic/ballerina-www/website/two-column-pages/docs/community.md

 The Ballerina community has been bootstrapped by <a href=”https://wso2.com/”>WSO2</a> via sponsorship of the design & implementation of the Ballerina platform.
 Ballerina is a fully open source project with all source code licensed under the <a href=”https://www.apache.org/licenses/LICENSE-2.0”>Apache License, Version 2.0</a> and the specifications licensed under the <a href=”https://creativecommons.org/licenses/by-nd/4.0/”>Creative Commons Attribution-NoDerivatives 4.0 International</a> license.

-We warmly welcome any and all contributors to the community to help establish Ballerina as a truly community owned resource!
+We warmly welcome all contributors to the community to help establish Ballerina as a truly community-owned resource!

 ## Looking for help?